 PROUD MEMBER OF

-Striding confidentially onto the 2017 Nashville music scene, JOE HOTT is poised to become a “must see/must hear” new face and voice for a world of new listeners ready to discover that “all things old become new—and hip again.”
+Striding confidentially onto the Nashville music scene, Joe Hott is poised to become a “must see/must hear” new face and voice for a broad scope of new listeners ready to discover that “all things old become new again.”

-Aware of today’s music and the maze of radio programmers and charts needed to reach an audience, Joe and his creative team are confident he has the originality and authenticity to reach both old and young with his presentation of the traditional.
+Targeting today’s music and maze of radio programmers and charts needed to reach an audience, Joe and his creative team are confident he has the authenticity to reach both old and young with his presentation of the traditional.

-“People like what’s real—and that defines my music,” he notes.
+“People like what’s real—and that defines my music,” he enthuses.